vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step2.md

 Open this file in the UI editor above for an explanation of the configuration.
 Remember to place "<YOU-USER-NAME>" with your GitLab username e.g. first-last-slalom

+---

+**Note**: Sometimes this file does not show in the editor.
+Run the below command to replace YOUR-USER-NAME with the correct value if that happens

+This step is optional if you run into this problem: `sed -i "s/YOUR-USER-NAME/${GLUSER}/g" .gitlab-ci.yml`{{execute}}

+Use `cat .gitlab-ci.yml`{{execute}} to verify the contents of the file are correct

+---

 This pipeline currently only has one stage which is to build and publish the Docker image

 Now push the pipeline to your app repository